sudo-fr/cloud-billing-exploration/README.md

-# python-template
+# cloud-billing-exploration
-Template for python prpojects
+TODO : make a sick readme for the cloud billing exploration repo